 For followers and fans of South American wines, Francisco Baettig will be quite familiar.
 After graduation from the University of […]Keep Reading

 If the name Baettig doesn’t sound typically Spanish, then you would be correct as Francisco’s ancestors are, in fact, Swiss.
 In the late 19th century, the Baettigs settled in Malleco, a province in Chile 600 km south of Santiago.
 While Francisco has spent much of his career further north, his pursuit of balance, freshness, and elegance with Chardonnay and Pinot Noir made him wonder if his birthplace might be better suited for these varieties.
-So, he returned home, rather than simply moving close to the ocean like so many others.
-In 2013, along with the assistance of his cousin Carlos de Carlos, Francisco Baettig began planting Viñedo Los Suizos, and Vinos Baettig was born.
+So, he returned home, rather than simply moving close to the ocean as many others have done.
+In 2013, along with the assistance of his friend Carlos de Carlos, Francisco Baettig began planting Viñedo Los Suizos, and Vinos Baettig was born.

 As with much of Chile, the geology of Malleco is strongly influenced by plate tectonics and Andean volcanoes.
 As a result, much of the bedrock and gravels are volcanic in origin, while the red clay and loamy topsoils originated in the rich biodiversity that greeted the first Baettigs when they settled here.
-Located so far south in Chile, Malleco also benefits from lower UV radiation and cooler temperatures, making it the ideal location for growing Pinot Noir and Chardonnay in Chile with unrivaled purity and freshness.
+Located so far south in Chile, Malleco also benefits from lower UV radiation and cooler temperatures, making it the ideal location for growing Pinot Noir and Chardonnay with unrivaled purity and freshness in Chile.